dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/PerformMajorCompactionOnSchema.md

 Splice Machine recommends running a major compaction on a schema after you've imported an entire database.

-For more information about compactions, see [Using Compaction and Vacuuming](developers_fundamentals_compaction.html).
+For more information about compactions, see [Best Practices: Using Compaction ](developers_bestpractices_compacting.html).

 ## Syntax